Classification of $2$-component virtual links up to $\Xi$-moves: Introduction

 \begin{theorem} Let $L=K_{1}\cup K_{2}$ and $L'=K'_{1}\cup K'_{2}$ be $2$-component odd virtual links.
 Then the following are equivalent. \begin{enumerate} \item[(i)] $L$ and $L'$ are related by a finite sequence of $\Xi$-moves. \item[(ii)] ${\rm Lk}(K_{1},K_{2})={\rm Lk}(K'_{1},K'_{2})$ and ${\rm Lk}(K_{2},K_{1})={\rm Lk}(K'_{2},K'_{1})$. \end{enumerate} \end{theorem}

-By the classification for $2$-component virtual links up to forbidden moves~\cite[Corollary 7]{Oka} (see also~\cite[Proposition 3.6]{ABMW}), this theorem means that the equivalence relation generated by $\Xi$-moves is coincident with that by forbidden moves for $2$-component odd virtual links.
+We remark that each component of a $2$-component odd virtual link can be unknotted by $\Xi$-moves.
+Furthermore, by the classification of $2$-component virtual links up to forbidden moves~\cite[Corollary 7]{Oka} (see also~\cite[Proposition 3.6]{ABMW}), Theorem~\ref{th-odd} means that the equivalence relation generated by $\Xi$-moves is coincident with that by forbidden moves on the set of $2$-component odd virtual links.

-The even case is much less simple, and involves several new invariants.
-First, for an even virtual link $L=K_{1}\cup K_{2}$, we can define the odd writhe of $K_{i}$ in $L$ $(i=1,2)$, denoted by $J(K_{i};L)$, as an extension of the original invariant defined in~\cite{K04} (see Definition~\ref{def-oddwrithe}).
-Moreover, we can define the reduced linking class $\overline{F}(L)$, which is a refinement of ${\rm Lk}(K_{i},K_{j})$ (see Definition~\ref{def-linkingclass}).
+The even case is much less simple, and involves three new invariants.
+For a $2$-component even virtual link $L=K_{1}\cup K_{2}$, we introduce the odd writhe of the pair $(L,K_{i})$ for $i=1,2$, denoted by $J(L,K_{i})$, as an extension of the original invariant defined in~\cite{K04} (Definition~\ref{def-oddwrithe}).
+Furthermore, we define the reduced linking class $\overline{F}(L)$ of $L$, which is a refinement of the linking numbers ${\rm Lk}(K_{1},K_{2})$ and ${\rm Lk}(K_{2},K_{1})$ (Definition~\ref{def-linkingclass}).
 Then we have the following.

 \begin{theorem} Let $L=K_{1}\cup K_{2}$ and $L'=K'_{1}\cup K'_{2}$ be $2$-component even virtual links.
-Then the following are equivalent. \begin{enumerate} \item[(i)] $L$ and $L'$ are related by a finite sequence of $\Xi$-moves. \item[(ii)] $J(K_{1};L)=J(K'_{1};L')$, $J(K_{2};L)=J(K'_{2};L')$, and $\overline{F}(L)=\overline{F}(L')$. \end{enumerate} \end{theorem}
+Then the following are equivalent. \begin{enumerate} \item[(i)] $L$ and $L'$ are related by a finite sequence of $\Xi$-moves. \item[(ii)] $J(L,K_{1})=J(L', K'_{1})$, $J(L, K_{2})=J(L', K'_{2})$, and $\overline{F}(L)=\overline{F}(L')$. \end{enumerate} \end{theorem}

 This paper is organized as follows.
 In Section~\ref{sec-definitions}, we review the definitions of virtual links and Gauss diagrams.
-Section~\ref{sec-odd} is devoted to the proof of Theorem~\ref{th-odd}.
-In Section~\ref{sec-shell}, we study a shell which is a certain kind of self-chords in a Gauss diagram.
-In Section~\ref{sec-nonself}, by means of Gauss diagrams, we give a standard form for $2$-component virtual links up to $\Xi$-moves (Proposition~\ref{prop-even}).
-In the last section, we prove Theorem~\ref{th-even} and establish a relation among the invariants $J(K_{1};L),J(K_{2};L)$, and $\overline{F}(L)$ (Theorem~\ref{th-relation}).
+The proof of Theorem~\ref{th-odd} is given in Section~\ref{sec-odd} by showing that a forbidden move is generated by $\Xi$-moves in the case of $2$-component odd virtual links.
+In Section~\ref{sec-shell}, we study shells, which are a certain kind of self-chords in a Gauss diagram, and prove that any Gauss diagram can be deformed into a certain form with shells up to $\Xi$-moves (Proposition~\ref{prop-selfchord}).
+In Section~\ref{sec-standardform}, we introduce the notion of a ladder consisting of parallel nonself-chords in a Gauss diagram, and give a representative of the equivalence class of a $2$-component virtual link under $\Xi$-moves (Proposition~\ref{prop-even}).
+In Section~\ref{sec-even-inv}, we define three kinds of invariants $J(L, K_{1})$, $J(L, K_{2})$, and $\overline{F}(L)$ of a $2$-component even virtual link $L=K_{1}\cup K_{2}$, and establish a relationship among these invariants (Theorem~\ref{th-relation}).
+The last section is devoted to the proof of Theorem~\ref{th-even}.